Rshocks/Image-Processing/README.md

 # Image Processing

 ## About this repository
 Image Processing conducted in C/C++, using STB libraries.
-Allows read and write images in various formats (PNG, JPG, BMP, TGA).
+Filtering images and allows read/write images in various formats (PNG, JPG, BMP, TGA).

 ## Prerequisites
 VS Code for development, G++ to complie